AGDMC/AGDMC/README.md

 - 👯 I’m looking to collaborate on **Feedback on Projects**

-- 🤝 I’m looking for help with **ReactNative for mobile applications & LeetCode Challenges**
+- 🤝 I’m looking for help with **React Native for mobile applications & LeetCode Challenges**

 - 💬 Ask me about **SEO, Social Media Management, Canva, WordPress, Meta Business Suite, Google Analytics**

 - I've worked in digital marketing for the last two years as a wordprees webmaster and social media content creator for the education industry.

+- I also worked in education through the majority of my career which helps fuel my passion for learning computer languages.

 - 📫 How to reach me **collantesaart@gmail.com**